-The current impasse between President Trump and Congress is now the longest government shutdown in U.S. history.
-Hundreds of thousands of federal employees, including National Park Service personnel, remain furloughed.
-Many of America’s public lands are ungated and largely unsupervised, and national parks, visitors and surrounding communities are feeling the effects.
+The longest government shutdown in U.S. history furloughed hundreds of thousands of federal employees, including National Park Service personnel, and left many of America’s public lands ungated and largely unsupervised.

 Are national parks open during the partial government shutdown?